GoogleCloudPlatform/berglas/examples/kubernetes/README.md

     export PROJECT_ID=my-project
     ```

-1. Ensure you are in the `kubernetes/` directory

-1. Deploy the mutation webhook:
+1. Enable the Cloud Run API (this only needs to be done once per project):

     ```text
+    gcloud services enable --project ${PROJECT_ID} \
+      artifactregistry.googleapis.com \
+      cloudbuild.googleapis.com \
+      run.googleapis.com
+    ```

+1. **Ensure you are in the `examples/kubernetes/` directory!**

+    ```text
+    cd examples/kubernetes
+    ```

+1. Deploy the mutating webhook:

+    ```text
-    gcloud functions deploy berglas-secrets-webhook \
+    gcloud run deploy berglas-webhook \
       --project ${PROJECT_ID} \
+      --region us-central1 \
       --allow-unauthenticated \
-      --runtime go113 \
-      --entry-point F \
-      --trigger-http
+      --source .
     ```

-    Note: This function does **not** require authentication.
-It does **not**
+    Note: This service does **not** require authentication.
+It does **not** need
-    need permission to access secrets.
+    permission to access secrets.
 The function purely mutates YAML
     configurations before sending them to the scheduler.

+    You may be prompted to create an Artifact Registry repository.
+Say "Yes".

-1. Extract the Cloud Function URL:
+1. Extract the Cloud Run URL:

     ```text
-    ENDPOINT=$(gcloud functions describe berglas-secrets-webhook --project ${PROJECT_ID} --format 'value(httpsTrigger.url)')
+    ENDPOINT=$(gcloud run services describe berglas-webhook --project ${PROJECT_ID} --region us-central1 --format 'value(status.url)')
     ```

 1. Register the webhook with this URL: